h2oai/h2ogpt/docs/README_WINDOWS.md

     ```
 One can pick and choose different optional things to install instead by commenting them out in the shell script, or edit the script if any issues.
 See script for notes about installation.

-See the script for additional installation instructions for docx support and Tesseract OCR support (or use the one-click installer).
+See the script for additional installation instructions for:
+ * docx support
+ * Tesseract OCR support

 Note models are stored in `C:\Users\<user>\.cache\` for chroma, huggingface, selenium, torch, weaviate, etc. directories.
 For an absolute windows path, choose `--user_path=C:\Users\YourUsername\h2ogpt` or something similar for some user `YourUsername`.
 If the model is using the GPU, in `nvidia-smi` or some other GPU monitor program you should see `python.exe` using GPUs in `C` (Compute) mode and using GPU resources.
 Use `set CUDA_VISIBLE_DEVICES=0` to pick first model, since llama.cpp models cannot choose which GPU otherwise.